ConorG180/my-roster-management/README.md

 Another feature which extends from the calendar feature, was to include a way for the admin user to view each day separately.
 This feature was included so as to allow the user to see more details about a certain day.
 For example, each employee would have a visual representation (Similar to a bar chart) showing their exact working time.
 Furthermore, according to an employee's role, this bar would be color-coded, allowing the user to easily see the quantity of a certain role/skill would be present and working on the day.
 This feature, like the calendar, was also planned at the beginning of the project, and a wireframe was created to express the idea visually.
 #### **Images**
 ![calendar.html wireframe](static/wireframes/calendar-daily-view.png "calendar.html (Calendar daily view)")

-### Automated email confirmation of workshift
-In the future, automated emails may be implemented to notify employees who are scheduled to work on certain days.
-This feature would work by sending an email to the employee's recorded email address, and notifying them on what day and at what times they are scheduled to work.
-The email would be sent as soon as the workshift is scheduled by the admin user.
-#### **Images**